No, wait…that’s some other guy.

 At present, I have been the media relations director for the Windy City ThunderBolts baseball team of the independent Frontier League since 2010 and was their lead broadcaster until 2020.
 I broadcast soccer, volleyball, basketball, baseball and softball for the University of St. Francis and other high school and college events on a freelance basis.

-I have also begun to collect a database of interviews with former Major League Baseball players, which are available on this site under the Podcast dropdown menu.
+I have also begun to collect a database of interviews – interrupted by a bug that’s been going around, but soon to return – with former Major League Baseball players, which are available on this site under the Podcast dropdown menu.

 My latest and greatest project has been Chicago’s Civil War, a documentary podcast that examines the Chicago baseball city series between the Cubs and White Sox that was played between 1903 and 1942.
 The series can be found under the documentaries page on this site.